Jazz-Clarinet, all things Jazz and Clarinet

 Any stories of applications that have worked for you in the past would be great!

-One Response to “Micing Clarinet for Live Applications”
+1 thought on “Micing Clarinet for Live Applications

 If you are playing in high volume situations where feedback can be a problem, a mic which is installed on the barrel is a good solution.
 No feedback, decent sound which you can alter with electronics, if you are into that.
 See the PT100PV on this page- I have found this to be a quality product: http://gtc-music1.com/store/index.php